AvatarJoshi/kickstarter-analysis/README.md

 ## Overview of Project

+**Purpose**:
-### Purpose: To analyze Kickstarter data to help our client (Louise) launch her own Kickstarter campaign, which seeks to bring the play "Fever" to the stage.
+To analyze Kickstarter data to help our client (Louise) launch her own Kickstarter campaign, which seeks to bring the play "Fever" to the stage.
 The following deliverables have been requested: (1) Campaign Outcomes Based on Launch Date (2) Campaign Outcomes Based on Funding Goals (3) Conclusions Based on these Data Sets.
 [Kickstarter-Analysis](Resources/Kickstarter_Challenge.xlsx.zip)